 Also, for equivalent polices $\pi$ and $\pi'$ of $U_\omega$ and $U_\omega'$, respectively, as in Definition~\ref{equivprobpolicy}, we have:

-When $\theta = 0^+ $ or $\theta = 1$, where $0^+$ denotes a sufficiently small positive real number, the model is said to have a {\it positive acceptance} or {\it almost-sure acceptance} semantics, respectively \cite{baier2012probabilistic}. \end{proposition} We now consider the global language families associated with \emph{controlled probabilistic B\"uchi automata} as formalized in Definition ~\ref{LanguageCPBA}.
+\end{proposition} We now consider the global language families associated with \emph{controlled probabilistic B\"uchi automata} as formalized in Definition ~\ref{LanguageCPBA}.
 We define sets of language classes indexed by controlled probabilistic systems and stratified by policy type.